-You must have your ID to sit the exam.
+You won't be able to sit your exam unless you have your UWA student Campus Card, or Government issued ID such as a driver's license or passport with you.
 If you don’t have it, head straight to Student Central opposite the Guild Village and they will issue you with a replacement.

 Student Central will be open before exams each day.
 If there is no time to go to Student Central before your exam, go to your exam anyway - you will just need to stay behind to be identified afterwards.

 “I’m running late for my exam!!”

 The most important thing here is don’t panic.
 If you’re less than 60 minutes late to your exam, you can head straight to the exam venue.
 You will be let in to sit the exam, but no extra time will be allowed.

 If you’re more than 60 minutes late or have missed your exam completely, do not go to your exam venue.

 Go straight to Student Central (do not pass GO, do not collect $200) located next to Oak Lawn.
 This is NOT the Guild Student Centre – only Student Central will be able to contact the Examinations Officer or other relevant staff to help you.